gabeg805/mocw/README.md

 To-Do
 =====

-- Edit the "playlists.pref" file from the command line
+- Edit the "playlists.config" file from the command line